 If booking through Viator, they promise free cancellation and different payment options.
 Also, they hint that if you find a lower price somewhere, they’ll match it.
 But it’s just a hint, not stated openly.

-Things to do in Los Glaciares National Park run by Viator
+Things to do in Los Glaciares National Park that you can book on Viator

 - Visit El Calafate from Buenos Aires with a guide

 - Glacier boat tours

 - Estancia visit

 - Hiking and trekking

 - Horseback riding

 TourRadar is another big online tour aggregator, similar to GetYourGuide and Viator.
 They are the first ones, though, that specialize in multi-day adventure tours.